 (1) Your child is upset during the school day for an extended period of time.

-Many times, children will experience a spike of anxiety (as we all do) right before doing a brave thing.
-Anxiety, which can look like emotional upset, resistance, or arguing, is thus common when children anticipate doing something non-preferred.
+Many times, children will experience a spike of anxiety right before doing a brave thing.
+Anxiety is common when children anticipate doing something non-preferred.
 For some children this looks like refusing to get out of the car while for others it could look like bedtime anxiety the night before a school day.
 Many parents are perplexed when teachers report that their child had a great day after a very hard morning; but many times, once children transition into school all is well.
 It’s the getting through the transition that gives a spike in anxiety.
-As a child psychologist, I am concerned if a child remains upset or anxious during the school day or begins to speak negatively about themselves when talking about school.

 (2) You realize your child’s school cannot support their needs.

-Decisions to change a child’s school situation are some of the hardest decisions we make as parents because school is such a large amount of how they spend their time, their social community, and how the learn about themselves.
 Moving your child to a smaller or more specialized classroom or school can feel like you are “lowering the bar” or “giving up.”
 However, it’s quite the opposite.

-I have seen children thrive in smaller, more specialized settings because when they feel more supported, their anxiety is reduced and they are more engaged in learning.
+I have seen children thrive in smaller, more specialized settings because when they feel more supported, their anxiety is reduced, and they are more engaged in learning.
 On the other hand, keeping a child in an environment that does not meet their needs often risks harming a child’s mental health and love of learning.

 (3) Your child’s teacher is concerned they are not making progress.

-As a child psychologist, I am often asked to be a parent’s objective sounding board.
-Many parents feel overwhelmed by making school decisions and it’s hard to know what is their own anxiety triggering something from their past and what is a gut feeling that their child isn’t in the right educational setting.
 Teachers can also be objective sounding boards.
 Teachers know when a child is struggling outside the realm of what is expected for that classroom.
 If your child’s teacher is not concerned, then there is likely no need for you to be concerned.
 However, if your teacher is concerned that your child is stressed by the academics, social, or sensory demands of the classroom, it’s time to start collaborating on solutions.

 How to Support Your Child